Mirantis/mcc-on-equinix-terraform-templates/README.md

      for all machines in scope of inter-VLAN operations, both for the edge router and bootstrap node.
 By default, the bootstrap node will have connectivity to all created VLANs through the edge router.
-   * `ansible-hosts.ini` - contains credentials to access the created nodes.
+   * `ansible-inventory.yaml` - contains credentials to access the created nodes.

 4. Run the following Ansible playbook that reconciles network configuration for the edge router, bootstrap node packages, and network management: